A picture of Jacinta smiling and looking across the distance

 Meet Jacinta

-Jacinta Wood (she/they) is a Black, queer midwife, mother, and student of ancestral rhythm.
+I’m Jacinta Wood (she/they), a Black, queer midwife, mother, and student of ancestral spiritual religions.

-They move through the world with care—shaped by the body they were born into, and the stories they carry.
-Jacinta was born with sickle cell disease and raised in and around the medical system.
-From a young age, they learned what it means to be monitored but not truly seen.
-That early experience of being treated as a diagnosis, rather than a whole person, planted the seed for how they offer care now: slowly, deliberately, with deep listening.
+I move through the world with care—shaped by the body I was born into and the stories I carry.
+I was born with sickle cell disease and raised in and around the medical system.
+From a young age, I learned what it means to be monitored but not truly seen.
+Being treated as a diagnosis, rather than a whole person, planted the seed for how I offer care now: slowly, deliberately, with deep listening.

-Before stepping into midwifery, Jacinta worked full-time as a massage therapist, offering touch as restoration and relationship.
-Their hands were trained not just in technique, but in attention.
-That work taught them that the body holds memory, that healing is never one-size-fits-all, and that presence matters more than performance.
+Before stepping into midwifery, I worked full-time as a massage therapist, offering touch as restoration and relationship.
+My hands were trained not just in technique, but in attention.
+That work taught me that the body holds memory, that healing is never one-size-fits-all, and that presence matters more than performance.

-Their path into birth work began with their own experiences—giving birth to their daughter, and later choosing abortion.
+My path into birthwork began with my own experiences—giving birth to my daughter, and later choosing abortion.
 Those moments revealed just how many people navigate pregnancy and loss inside systems that rush, dismiss, or assume.

-Jacinta became a doula thinking that information could be a shield.
+I became a doula thinking information could be a shield.
 That if clients just knew more, they could protect themselves from harm.
-But over time, it became clear: the issue isn’t just a lack of knowledge.
+But over time, I saw the truth: the issue isn’t just a lack of knowledge.
 It’s the system itself.

-Time after time, they saw how people were being failed not because they were uninformed—but because they were trying to give birth in spaces that don’t know how to love us.
+Time and again, I watched people be failed—not because they were uninformed, but because they were giving birth in places that don’t know how to love us.
 Systems that don’t honor rhythm, story, choice, or truth.
+Or the ancestors who walk with us through it all.

-Midwifery met Jacinta there—at the intersection of personal story and collective harm.
+Midwifery met me there—at the intersection of personal story, collective harm, and ancestral remembering.
 It wasn’t just a profession.
-It was a remembering.
-A call answered.
+It was a call answered.
 A lineage returned to.
+A practice in liberation.

 Jacinta’s work is guided by the Black grand midwives—community healers who caught generations of babies in the U.S. South, whose wisdom shaped how we survive.
 Though many were pushed out by the state, their legacy remains in every home visit, every birth altar, every deep breath taken before touching someone’s belly.